-When required to use the EIV Income Report, in order for the report to be considered current, the PHA must pull the report within 120 days of the effective date of the annual reexamination.
+When required to use the EIV Income Report, the PHA must pull it within 120 days of the effective date of the annual reexamination for it to be considered current.

 The EIV Income Report may be used to verify and calculate income at annual reexamination if the family self-certifies that the amount is accurate and representative of current income.
 The family must be provided with the information in EIV.